 Thousands of years ago, the massive sheet of ice that once covered the North American continent receded, scouring and carving the earth as it gradually migrated to the northern latitudes.
-Shady Valley, with plants and animals that are characteristic of more northern climes, is a living legacy of the last Ice Age.
+Shady Valley is a living legacy of the last Ice Age with plants and animals that are characteristic of more northern climes.

 Within Shady Valley, Schoolyard Springs is a rare and unusual example of wetlands that used to cover much of the valley floor.
 The natural sandy springs provide habitat for many rare plants.